310mc/https-310mc.github.io-tl/source/_posts/management_story/kanata.md

 {% endbubble %}

 {% bubble Kanata %}
-oh, tetora? are you taking a walk near the beach, too?
+oh, tetora? are you taking a walk on the [beach], too?
 {% endbubble %}

 {% bubble Tetora %}